 The food industry is keenly focused on preventing contaminants from reaching the consumer.
-Contaminants are defined as metal fragments, bone fragments and hard or soft shreds of plastic that have inadvertently ended up in produce, ingredients and products.
+Contaminants are defined as metal fragments, bone fragments and hard or soft shreds of plastic that have inadvertently ended up in produce, ingredients or products.
 If these go undetected in products leaving the factory, this can give rise to complaints, product recalls and perhaps even liability suits, all of which can be very harmful to a manufacturer’s reputation.
-Metal fragments can be detected in products using a metal detector or an x-ray device.
-Bone fragments embedded in meat can only be found using an x-ray detector.
+Metal fragments can be detected in products using a metal detector or an X-ray device.
+Bone fragments embedded in meat can only be found using an X-ray detector.

 Automatically detecting small shreds of plastic in foods is a far more difficult task.
-Plastic cannot be detected in food using an x-ray device, as the fragments are often tiny, thin fragments of plastic film used to package the products before they are processed, or small fragments of aprons or gloves.
+Plastic cannot be detected in food using an X-ray device, as the fragments are often tiny, thin fragments of plastic film used to package the products before they are processed, or small fragments of aprons or gloves.
 Small, hard plastic fragments from belts, boxes and vessels are also a problem.
-As mentioned, these items are usually quite tiny, i.e. below the detection limit for an x-ray device, and plastic’s ability to stop x-ray radiation is almost the same as the product surrounding it.
+As mentioned, these items are usually quite tiny, i.e. below the detection limit for an X-ray device, and plastic’s ability to stop X-ray radiation is almost the same as the product surrounding it.
 Needless to say, plastic cannot be detected by a metal detector as it is usually neither electrically conductive nor magnetic.
-A powder can added to certain types of plastic to make it detectable by a metal detector, but in practice this procedure only works if large pieces of plastic are involved.
-Practical experience shows that these are usually tiny contaminations containing insufficient metal to be detectable by a metal detector in the product.
+A powder can be added to certain types of plastic to make it detectable by a metal detector, but in practice this procedure only works if large pieces of plastic are involved.
+Practical experience shows that these are usually tiny contaminations containing insufficient metal to be detectable by a metal detector.

 Up to now, the food industry’s only safeguard against plastic contamination has been to deploy staff on the production line to inspect products to find plastic fragments and remove these from the product by hand.
 This cost-intensive process is ultimately ineffective as well, as visual inspection is an exhausting, difficult task for line workers, particularly at high line speeds.